ahamacher/Flack/docs/sample_state.md

   errors: {
     session: ["User with that username / password doesnt not exist"],
     user: ["Invalid username / password"],
-    workspace: ["You do not have access to this Workspace"], },
+  },
   session: { currentUser: 6 }
 }